 Wireless Internet Access

 The library provides free, unsecured, wireless Internet access for public use.
 The library does not provide technical support for privately owned personal wireless devices.
 Security for personal wireless devices rests solely with the owner of the wireless device.
 Personal use of the library’s public wireless access is subject to the same policies regulating other types of public Internet access provided by the library.
+As with all library resources, the Library affirms the right and responsibility of parents/guardians, NOT Library staff, to determine and monitor their minor children’s use of the Internet.

 The library cannot guarantee a connection at all times and in all places in the library.
 The library takes no responsibility for lost data, etc. due to a lost connection.
 Library staff is not able to provide technical assistance.